bcpeinhardt/schnauzerUI/narrative_docs/src/cli.md

 ## REPL/Iteractive Mode

 The SchnauzerUI cli supports something called "REPL driven development".
-With a webdriver process running on port 4444, running `sui -i` or `sui --repl` will launch a browser and prompt you for the name of a test.
+Running `sui -i` or `sui --repl` will launch a browser and prompt you for the name of a test.
 Give your test a name then it will ask for a command.

-With most UI testing tools, making a chnage requires rerunning at least the entire test.
+With most UI testing tools, making a change requires rerunning at least the entire test.
 If you have a more complex setup, you may find yourself rerunning 15 minutes worth of tests to validate one change.
-SchnauzerUI tries to be much more productive then that.
+SchnauzerUI tries to be much more productive than that.

 Type the command `url "https://youtube.com"`.
 The browser will navigate to youtube.
 You will then be asked whether you want to save the command.
 If the command produced no error, the default is yes and you can simply press Enter to